henryduong123/Assignment1/readme.md

 ## Running LEVER
 **An installer containing the compiled version of LEVER is available at** http://bioimage.coe.drexel.edu.

 The installer is recommended for users that do not have access to MATLAB or do not need to develop new segmentation algorithms for use with LEVER.
+After installation LEVER can be run from the start menu.

 ### Running from source

 1. Acquire the LEVER source through one of the above methods
-2. Run MATLAB (2012b) and set the current directory to the Path-to-LEVER/src/matlab
+2. Run MATLAB (2015b) and set the current directory to the Path-to-LEVER/src/matlab
+3. Type 'LEVer' on the MATLAB command line to start the program
-3. Choose 'Segment & Track' to segment new data or 'Existing' to open previously created LEVER data
+4. Choose 'Segment & Track' to segment new data or 'Existing' to open previously created LEVER data
-4. If segmenting for the first time select an image that adheres to the required file name scheme (see below)
+5. If segmenting for the first time select an image that adheres to the required file name scheme (see below)
-5. Select the segmentation type that corresponds to the cell type and microscope configuration
+6. Select the segmentation type that corresponds to the cell type and microscope configuration

 #### Image Naming Requirements
 LEVER requires that images for cell segmentation and display adhere to the following format: